awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 ![published-component](readme-assets/published-component.png)

-**Note:** If you changed the component name as described in gdk-config.json file, the published component name will be as you applied.

 ### Deploying the AWS Greengrass Bluetooth Gateway Component to an AWS Core

 The final step is to deploy the component to a registered AWS Greengrass Core: